 And that’s exactly what the improved YouTube2Audiobook is now doing.
 It’s taking a break between downloads.
 Making a virtual cuppa before proceeding to the next item on the list.
 Taking it slow.

 YouTube2Audiobook now implements anti-throttling measures by waiting a randomised amount of time between successive downloads.

 While the above Worx for Me!™ when it comes to handling throttling and potential IP address blocking in YouTube2Audiobook, you may have an alternative or better way.

 Feel free to leave a comment or contribute to the GitHub repository, so we can make things better for everyone!
 A big thank you to everyone who did already contribute!
 Think this is all rubbish, incomplete, massively overcomplicated, or simply the wrong tool for the job?!
-Send me an email at dominic AT how-hard-can-it.be and teach me something new!
+Reach out to me on LinkedIn and teach me something new!

 As always, prove me wrong and I’ll buy you a pint!

 Get the latest posts by following our LinkedIn page